Franciscus Lucas Brugensis: Ecclesiastical career

 Lucas had been appointed to a canonry of the collegiate church of St Salvator, Bruges, on 6 May 1579, but in July 1581, Jean Six, newly consecrated as bishop of Saint-Omer, took him into service as his private chaplain and secretary.
 Lucas held this position until Six's death on 11 October 1586, but from 2 October 1581 he also held an appointment from the cathedral chapter in Saint-Omer to provide lectures on Sacred Scripture, and from 2 April 1584 he held a prebend in the chapter reserved to theology graduates.

 In September 1586, while travelling to a provincial synod in Mons, Bishop Six fell ill at Lille.
 Lucas took down his last requests, acted as one of his executors, and personally transported his heart back to Saint-Omer for burial there.
 His eulogy of the bishop was printed at the Plantin Press in 1587 as In obitum D. Joannis Six, episcopi audomaropoliiani, oratio funebris Francisci Lucae, S.T.L. canonici audomaropolitani.

 On 5 March 1593, Lucas was appointed canon penitentiary, and on 31 July 1602 he was elected dean of the chapter (taking possession of the office on 6 August).
 His name was put forward to succeed Petrus Simons as bishop of Ypres, but Charles Maes was appointed to the see.

 Later works

 In 1603 Plantin's successor, Jan Moretus, published Lucas's overview of the corrections of the Sixto-Clementine Vulgate as Romanae correctionis in latinis Bibliis editionis vulgata, jussu Sixti V pont. max. recognitis, loca insigniora, with a dedication to Jacques Blaseus, bishop of Saint-Omer and laudatory approbations by Professor Estius, Cardinal Baronius and Cardinal Bellarmine.

 In 1606 a two-volume exegetical commentary on the Gospels on which he had long been engaged was finally published, again by Moretus, as In sacrosancta quatuor Jesu Christi Evangelia commentarii, with a dedication to the Sovereign Archdukes Albert and Isabella.

+The Concordantiae Bibliorum Sacrorum Vulgatae Editionis is an important biblical concordance compiled by Franciscus Lucas Brugensis.
+The work was first published in 1617 by the Officina Plantiniana in Antwerp.
+Its purpose was to improve and correct earlier concordances based on the Latin Vulgate.